-- In partnership with relevant organisations, host a business incubation workshop by 2021. - A park business license program that creates a fair business environment, establishes visitor experience standards, visitor safety standards, and promotes sustainable practices is launched by 2020.
+- In partnership with relevant organizations, a business incubation workshop is hosted by 2021. - A park business license program that creates a fair business environment, establishes environmental protection, visitor experience, and visitor safety standards, and promotes sustainable practices is launched by 2020.